 Following the October 1996 storm, the City of Boston engaged a consultant to review the events and recommend remedial actions to prevent future flooding under similar conditions.
 One recommendation was to clean sediment and debris from the Stony Brook Conduit.
-BWSC has cleaned the upstream portion of the conduit and MWRA has cleaned the outfall from the MDC gatehouse at Charlesgate to the Charles River.
+Boston Water & Sewer Commission (BWSC) has cleaned the upstream portion of the conduit and MWRA has cleaned the outfall from the Metropolitan District Commission (MDC) gatehouse at Charlesgate to the Charles River.
 This part of the project also covers structural modifications to Outfall 023 to permit access points and diversion capabilities for future cleaning.
-This proportion of the project has been moved out to fiscal year 2017.
+This portion of the project has been moved out to fiscal year 2019.
 Staff will continue to periodically inspect the outfall for increased sedimentation levels and report if schedule modification need to be made.